hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step5-rollout.md

 `kubectl describe pod hello | grep "Image:"`{{execute}}

-A newer version of the container is 1.10.
+A newer version of the container is 1.10 as listed [here](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/echoserver?gcrImageListsize=30).

 An important aspect of Kubernetes is your users may benefit from the ideas of [continuous deployment](https://martinfowler.com/bliki/ContinuousDelivery.html).
 A fundamental way to approach this is with Kubernetes rollouts.

 Here are two approaches.

 1\.
 A precise surgical way is with the _set image_ command.
-This will modify the image version for the Pod in the Deployment.
+This will modify the image version for the container in each Pod.

-`kubectl set image deployment/hello hello=echoserver:1.10 --all`{{execute}}
+`kubectl set image deployment/hello hello=k8s.gcr.io/echoserver:1.10 --all`{{execute}}

 Now, the Pod inspection will report the updated container.